ResearchComputing/Documentation/docs/programming/parallel-programming-fundamentals.md

 safe methods and parallel sections of code that can be set with simple scoping.
 OpenMP is, however, limited to the amount of threads available on a node -- in other words, it follows a shared memory model.
-On Summit, this means that no more than 24 processors can be utilized with programs parallelized using OpenMP.
+On a node with 64 CPUs, you can use no more than 64 processors.

 #### MPI